afranken/monitoring/README.md

 you can set the hudson.model.Api.INSECURE system property to true, to resurrect behaviour.
 However, this is highly discouraged.

-#Nagios JSON Responses
+##Nagios JSON Responses
 Nagios does not support JSON but responds with XML only.

 Use [this simple JSON cgi controller](https://github.com/afranken/status-json) to get Nagios to work with this application.

-#Used Third Party Libraries / Software:
+##Used Third Party Libraries / Software:

-Compiled software:
+Software:

 * [Require JS](http://requirejs.org/)
 * [Knockout](http://knockoutjs.com/)